denis-stepanov/advent/README.md

 ### Database Service Tool (db-djv-pg.py)

 New jingles are fingerprinted following the regular Dejavu process (see [Fingerprinting](https://github.com/denis-stepanov/dejavu#fingerprinting)).
 To facilitate manipulations with jingles database, a service tool is provided.
 It allows exporting / importing jingles as text files using the format described above.
 Of the two databases supported by Dejavu (PostgreSQL and MySQL) only PostgreSQL is supported (hence the `-pg` in the name).
-AdVent does not alter Dejavu database schema; additional information needed for AdVent functioning is encoded in the jingle name (see [Naming Convention](#jingle-naming-convention) above).
+AdVent does not alter Dejavu database schema; additional information needed for AdVent functioning is encoded in the jingle name.

 The tool allows the following operations on jingles (aka "tracks"):